DylanVann/beezel/README.md

 - Enable [S3 transfer acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) on your S3 bucket.
 - Instead of persisting to workspaces during a fan-out build (e.g. `persist_to_workspace` on CircleCI) you can run Beezel in each spawned container, this may be faster.
+- You should remove any existing caching of `node_modules` on CI, since Beezel does this.

 ## How it works?